kurron/avro-experiment/README.md

 a custom UTF-8 class or `java.lang.CharSequence`.
 For this reason, the tests contain conversions that you might find odd.

+## How We Test
+Each schema revision must live in its own module because the schema's namespace must remain constant or the compatibility conversions will not be applied.
+For example, changing the namespace from `org.kurron.avro.example` to `org.kurron.avro.example.v100` would, in Avro's mind, create two separate entities and it would not attempt a conversion.

+We are counting on Gradle's current behavior of building the modules in the order that they are defined in the `settings.gradle` file.
+This is required because the input of a test is the output file of the previous module.
+For example, the v130 test attempts to read the v120 file so as to test forwards compatibility.

+## Interesting Avro Features
+1. You can rename a field via the `aliases` construct.
+1. Providing a default value for a field, via the `default` construct, guarantees forward compatibility.
+1. Fields of type `int`, `long`, `float`, `string` and `byte` can be changed in a compatible way.
+1. Rich constructs, such as `records`, `array`, `maps`, `enums` and `unions` provide many possible structures.
+1. Logical types, including `Date`, `Time` and `Duration` exist.
+1. Batch processing is supported via files.
+1. RPC messaging is also supported.

 # Troubleshooting

 # License and Credits